Valais four-thousand-meter spaghetti tour

 Tips for preparation can be found on vivalpin.blog

-On the rope of your mountain guide, you can concentrate fully on the rhythmic ascent in firn and ice and enjoy the more challenging passages while well secured."
+On the rope of your mountain guide, you can fully concentrate on the rhythmic climb in firn and ice and enjoy the more challenging passages well secured."

 Christof Schellhammer